nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Test case: `find`
 	* Expected: Inform the user to find either event, quiz or contact
 1. Test case: `find contact math`
 	* Expected: Show a list of contacts that matches the keywords.
-If there are no contacts found , inform the user that the search has no result.
+If there are no contacts found, inform the user that the search has no result.
 1. Test case: `find contact`
 	* Expected: Remind the user to include the keyword in the command.
 1. Test case: `find testing`